Snyder-F8/experimenting-with-css-selectors-properties/README.md

 # Experimenting with CSS Selectors and properties
-This is an excircise for experimenting with css selectors and properties
+This is an exercise for experimenting with css selectors and properties

 ## Prerequisites
 - Ensure you have a live server to experiment with it locally